How this war can threaten global food security

 we have just completed our QinaVer demo event (recording coming soon)

 We are launching our next data brief on Retail wellness.

 Not a full subscriber to the Qina platform yet?
-Book a call to discuss how you can stay ahead in Personalised nutrition with a membership.

 "The objective of this study was to test the validity and reliability of 2 questionnaires developed to measure food and sleep-wake timing, the Food Timing Questionnaire (FTQ) and Food Timing Screener (FTS), and the agreement between these 2 tools".
 The conclusion suggested "Both the FTQ and FTS are valid and reliable instruments for meal timing and sleep.
 However, further psychometric testing in a more expansive and diverse sample will improve the ability of these tools to accurately assess food timing and sleep and their impact on health outcomes".

 Characteristics of gut microbiota in people with obesity

 This article compared the differences in the gut microbiota between 21 people with obesity and 21 control subjects.
 The results show that Firmicutes, Bacteroidetes, Actinobacteria, and Fusobacteria are significantly different between the groups.
 In people with obesity, the ratio of Firmicutes/Bacteroidetes decreased significantly, as well as Faecalibacterium, Lachnospiracea_incertae_sedis, Gemmiger, and Clostridium XlVa.
 Prevotella, Megamonas, Fusobacterium, and Blautia increased significantly in people with obesity.
 At the species level, nine species including Bacteroides uniformis and Prevotella copri had significant differences.